2022-23 MIT Transfer Acceptance Rate, Requirements, and Application Deadline

 MIT Transfer GPA

-The minimum GPA required to be considered as a transfer applicant at MIT is 3.5.
-However, in our experience, you will need a GPA of 3.9 or above to be a truly competitive applicant to MIT.
+The minimum GPA required to be considered as a transfer applicant at MIT is 3.5, with mostly A’s in science and math classes.
+However, in our experience, you will need a GPA of 3.9 or above to be truly competitive.

-All transfer applicants must respond to the following four essay prompts.
-There are other optional prompts about cultural identity, barriers to educational access, or additional info.
+All transfer applicants must respond to the following five essay prompts.
+There are other optional prompts about barriers to educational access or additional info.

-2. Please discuss why you are considering transferring from your current college or university.* 225 words or fewer
+2. Please discuss why you are considering transferring from your current college or university, and how MIT aligns with your goals.
+(225 words or fewer)

-3. MIT brings people with diverse backgrounds and experiences together to better the lives of others.
-Our students work to improve their communities in different ways, from tackling the world’s biggest challenges to being a good friend.
-Describe one way you have collaborated with people who are different from you to contribute to your community.* 225 words or fewer
+4. MIT brings people with diverse backgrounds together to collaborate, from tackling the world’s biggest challenges to lending a helping hand.
+Describe one way you have collaborated with others to learn from them, with them, or contribute to your community together.
+(225 words or fewer)

 The MIT transfer decision date is in mid-November for spring applicants and early May for fall applicants.